-Reuben Elsnorth (Ellsworth) of Windsor, Connecticut
+Reuben Elsnorth (Ellsworth) of Windsor, Connecticut.
+Tall case clock.

 2650 Reuben Elsnorth (Ellsworth) of Windsor, Connecticut.

 This is a fine cherry case tall clock with an engraved silvered brass dial signed by Reuben Elsnorth of Windsor, Connecticut.
 The name on the dial is misspelled “Ellsworth.”
-This is not unusual to see the name of New England Clockmakers occasionally spelled phonetically .
+It is not unusual to see the name of New England Clockmakers occasionally spelled phonetically .

 This clock stands on four lovely splayed feet.
-The center drop apron is nicely formed having a long bold drop in the center.
+The center drop apron is nicely formed having a long sweeping curtain in the center.
 The waist section is long.
 It features a large tombstone shaped waist door that is trimmed with a molded edge.
 The sides of this case are fitted with fluted quarter columns that end in decoratively turned wooden capitals.
 The bonnet is a swan's neck pediment form.
 The left side of the bonnet is fitted with an access door that is hinged.
 Through this door one could gain access to the movement with out having to remove the bonnet.
 The traditional bonnet door located at the front of the case is arched and is fitted with glass.
 It opens to access the dial.
 Four fully turned and fluted free standing bonnet columns support the tympanum.
 They are positioned on each corner of the case.
 They terminate in turned wooden capitals.
 This case exhibits typical proportions and wood selection for this central Connecticut region.
 The finish is quite old and has mellowed to a wonderful nut brown color.

 The time and strike movement is brass, eight-day duration and of good quality.
 This clock made circa 1780 and stands approximately 7 feet 8 inches tall to the top of the arches or 8 feet tall to the top of the wooden turned finial.

 About Reuben Elsnorth of Windsor, Connecticut.